rkh/hansi/README.md

 puts Hansi.render(red, "this is red")
 ```

-You can render an s-expression stile nested array (good for building your own DSL on top):
+You can render an s-expression style nested array (good for building your own DSL on top):

 ``` ruby
 sexp = [:red, "Hello", [:yellow, ENV["USER"]], "- how are you?"]